TheKikGen/BoutKlik/README.md

 It is possible to activate the hidden 3 chorus mode on the JP-08 directly on the master.

 To set the chorus, Press DUAL+POLY when in POLY.
-That will switch from no chorus to chorus 1, 2, 3.
+That will switch from no chorus to chorus 1, 2, 3, at each new press.
+The UsbMidiKlik led will blink 1 time if no chorus activated, 2 times for chorus 1, 3 times for chorus 2, 4 for chorus 3.

-If The POLY mode is not the current one, go to POLY first, the press DUAL + POLY to change the chorus, and come back to your original mode SOLO or UNISON.
+If The POLY mode is not the current one, go to POLY first, then press DUAL + POLY to change the chorus, and come back to your original mode SOLO or UNISON.
 This can be obviously obtained also by sending the CC 93 (V = 0,1,2 or 3) to the MIDI IN 1 or 2 (being merged) to the "root" midi channel adressing the midi OUT 1.